peaktwilight/DarkLink/README.md

 - **On VM1:**
   - Build an agent payload in the web UI, enabling SOCKS5 configuration.
-  - Set the SOCKS5 proxy host/port to point to the DarkLink server and Listener 1.
+  - Set the SOCKS5 proxy host/port to point to the MicroC2 server and Listener 1.
   - Deploy and run the agent on VM1.
   - Start the SOCKS5 pivot on VM1:
     ```sh